Enter, Colorado’s workers’ compensation program.

 The insurance company has 20 days from when your employer informs them of your injury to notify you of whether your claim has been approved or denied.
 If your claim is denied, you have 45 days from the date on the denial letter to file an appeal.
 The evidence you file in your initial appeal hearing is of paramount importance to your case; you’ll want to include testimonies from witnesses like co-workers who saw your accident and from your doctor(s), medical records and other documents that support your claim.

 Ultimately, the appeal process can be lengthy and complicated, which is why the attorneys at Robinson & Henry are here to help.
-If you’ve been injured at work the first thing you should do is seek medical attention, the second is notify your employer of your injury, and the third is call Robinson & Henry at 303-688-0944 to schedule a consultation.
+If you’ve been injured at work the first thing you should do is seek medical attention, the second is notify your employer of your injury, and the third is call Robinson & Henry at 303-688-0944 to schedule an assessment.